GLinhNguyen/loan_default/README.md

 ## Features

-- Customizable Filters: Users can apply filters to explore data based on various parameters such as loan type, credit score categories, employment status, and more.
+- Customizable Filters: Users can apply filters to explore data based on various parameters such as education, marital status, whether having dependents or cosigners and more.

 ## Ongoing Development
 - Enhanced Data Modeling: Refining the data model to include additional relevant variables and relationships, aiming to improve the accuracy and depth of analyses.